astronomer/docs/learn/airflow-database.md

 - Database specifications.
 - Important content stored in the database.
 - Best practices for using the metadata database.
-- Using the Airflow REST API to access the metadata database.
+- How to use the Airflow REST API to access the metadata database.

 ## Assumed knowledge